Two-year residential requirement 2023-2024

 Studies indicate that students who live on-campus experience increased academic achievement, improved social-emotional adjustment, and develop a stronger ability to build cohesive community versus those who live off-campus during this transformative time in personal development.
 During this time, students also maintain a meal plan while living on-campus to ensure they have access to proper nutrition to sustain overall well-being, and to safeguard against food insecurity, which has increased for students at colleges across the country.
 The programmatic model of Cornell’s residence halls creates a place where staff and community are invested in the safety, security, and growth of residents at this crucial developmental point in their lives.

 For the first year of residency, first-year and transfer students are assigned to university residence halls.
 In the second year of residency, students may live in university residence halls, and are permitted to live in approved, university-affiliated housing, which may include on- and off-campus housing owned or controlled by a registered or recognized student organization and university-owned cooperative houses (co-ops).
-See the lists of qualified sorority and fraternity properties, qualified off-campus properties, and qualified co-ops.
+See the lists of qualified sorority and fraternity properties (all recognized chapters), qualified off-campus properties, and qualified co-ops.
 Students living in on-campus housing are required to have a meal plan.

 Individual Exemption Process/Policy